 1. Write slowly

-At the beginning, we suggest you write more slowly than you would normally to.
+At the beginning, we suggest you write more slowly than you would, normally.
 That way, you will be able to examine your handwriting and see what bothers you the most.
 We spend far more time typing than actually writing, so it is completely normal that it takes you more time to write something than to type it.

 2. Identify your weak points